browndw/cmu-textstat-docs/docs/labs/sets/set_03.md

 In order to carry out MDA, we would like to have 5 times as many observations than variables.
 This generally precludes carrying out MDA (or factor analysis) with simple word counts.
 We need data that has, in some way, been tagged.

-For this lab, we will use from the R package **[pseudobibeR](https://cmu-textstat-docs.readthedocs.io/en/latest/pseudobibeR/pseudobibeR.html)**, which emulates the classification system that Biber has used and reported in much of his research.
+For this lab, we will use data prepared using the R package **[pseudobibeR](https://cmu-textstat-docs.readthedocs.io/en/latest/pseudobibeR/pseudobibeR.html)**, which emulates the classification system that Biber has used and reported in much of his research.
 The package aggregates the lexicogrammatical and functional features widely used for text-type, register, and genre classification tasks.

 The scripts are not really taggers.
 Rather, they use **udpipe** or **spaCy** part-of-speech tagging and dependency parsing to summarize patterns.
 They organize [67 categories](https://cmu-textstat-docs.readthedocs.io/en/latest/pseudobibeR/pseudobibeR.html).